Skip to content

 Making mentorship more accessible.

 Digital Women Leaders is for women and non-gender binary people working in news who are looking for advice from someone who understands their experience.
-Trying to survive motherhood and a leadership role?
+Trying to survive parenthood and a leadership role?
 Feeling isolated from higher-ups?
 Want to talk to someone else who knows what it's like to be the minority in the room?
 We can help.

 We know asking for help can be difficult, and sometimes, finding that help can be even harder.
 We facilitate conversations with knowledgeable, understanding mentors who might otherwise be hard to find.
 And because coaching sessions are just 30 minutes, the time commitment for mentor and mentee is low, but the impact on career satisfaction can be significant.